bartkowiaktomasz/algorithmic-challenges/HackerRank - Interview Preparation Kit/README.md

 set of integers.
 Increment/decrement counters when needed and return true if, when queried, the size of the set of integers with given count is greater than zero_

-- [x] Fraudulent Activity Notifications (Medium)
-> HackerLand National Bank has a simple policy for warning clients about possible fraudulent account activity.
-If the amount spent by a client on a particular day is greater than or equal to  the client's median spending for a trailing number of days, they send the client a notification about potential fraud.
-The bank doesn't send the client any notifications until they have at least that trailing number of prior days' transaction data.

-> Given the number of trailing days `d` and a client's total daily expenditures for a period of `n` days, find and print the number of times the client will receive a notification over all `n` days.

-_Note that the range of expenses is very small (0-200), which allows it to be sorted using count sort, which is linear time.
-Create a cumulative sum array (count sort array) to keep all the expenses that need to be used to compute the median.
-Each time add remove the last expense and add a newest one and propagate the change throughout the array.
-The median can be efficiently found using `bisect` (binary search) from the cumulative count array._

  ## Dynamic Programming
 - [x] Max Array Sum (Medium)